zwcloud/ImGui/ReadMe.md

 ## License

-Hello ImGui is licensed under the LGPL License, see LICENSE for more information.
+Hello ImGui is licensed under the AGPL License, see LICENSE for more information.